 At Meyer Wilson we often get asked, "If it has been a year or more since my accounts lost money, can I still have my case reviewed?"

-More than likely, your stockbroker misconduct claim will be handled through FINRA arbitration.
-This is because when you signed paperwork with your stockbroker and opened your brokerage account, there was likely a provision in the paperwork saying you agree to bring disputes before FINRA arbitration, waiving your right to go to court.
+More than likely, your investment misconduct claim will be handled through arbitration.
+This is because when you signed paperwork with your financial professional and opened your account, there was likely a provision in the paperwork saying you agree to bring disputes in arbitration, waiving your right to go to court.

-For the most part, FINRA arbitration is an efficient, cost-effective way for investors to resolve disputes with their brokers.
+For the most part, arbitration is an efficient, cost-effective way for investors to resolve disputes with their financial professionals.
 But like any dispute resolution method, there are time constraints for bringing a claim.
 In many cases, potential clients don't come to us until years later.
-This is because it often takes a significant amount of time to see the effects of fraud.
+This is because it often takes a significant amount of time to see the effects of investment misconduct.

-The rules of FINRA arbitration allow claims to be filed within 6 years from the date of the transaction / occurrence.
+The rules of FINRA arbitration allow claims to be filed within 6 years from the date of the transaction / occurrence giving rise to the claim.

 So, we have the potential to pursue claims going back 6 years, but it is often more complicated than that.
 There are other legal and procedural factors to consider that may limit or extend the timeframe to pursue a claim.